DeepLabCut/DeepLabCut/docs/napariGUI.md

 To use the stand-alone napari plugin, please launch napari:

-`    napari `
+`napari `

 Then, activate the plugin in Plugins > napari-deeplabcut: Keypoint controls.

-All accepted files (config.yaml, images, h5 data files) can be loaded either by dropping them directly onto the canvas or via the File menu.
+All accepted files (`config.yaml`, images, `.h5` data files) can be loaded either by dropping them directly onto the canvas or via the File menu.

 The easiest way to get started is to drop a folder (typically a folder from within a DeepLabCut's `labeled-data` directory), and, if labeling from scratch, drop the corresponding `config.yaml` to automatically add a `Points layer` and populate the dropdown menus.